logaretm/vee-validate/packages/docs/content/api/field.md

 # Field

-The `<Field />` component is an extremely flexible component that makes rendering input fields easy and intuitive, a simple text input looks like this:
+The `<Field />` component is an extremely flexible component that makes rendering input fields easy and intuitive, By default it renders an HTML `input` tag.
+So a simple text input can be rendered like this:

 ```vue
 <template>